 This healthy Mediterranean-inspired salad is loaded with fonio, cucumber, and juicy tomatoes!
 The dressing is zesty, garlicky, and packed with lots of fresh herbs like parsley, mint, and green onions!
-Delicious served chilled, this fonio salad makes a great appetizer or side-dish, plus it's meal prep friendly!
+Delicious served chilled, this fonio tabbouleh makes a great appetizer or side dish.
+Plus, it’s meal prep friendly!

 📔 What is Fonio